-Course Grading: Lab participation (40%), Homework (20%), Individual report techniques, lab participation and attendance is mandatory.
+Course Grading: Lab participation (30%), Homework (30%), Individual report (10%), and Group Project (30%)

+Since the core content of this course is fabrication techniques, lab participation and attendance is mandatory.
 A total of 4 labs will be offered in alternating weeks of lecture with 2 course sections.
 Students may elect to change lab sections if a planned absence or conflict occurs.
 Missed labs cannot be made up.
-Homework will be related to lab activities.
-Individual reports will be a culmination of the labs.
+Homework will be related to lectures.
+Individual reports will be a study of fabrication-related topics.